 Eleanor Aldrich was born in Springerville, Arizona.
 A participant at the Skowhegan School of Painting and Sculpture in Maine, she also holds an MFA in Painting & Drawing from the University of Tennessee, Knoxville, where she currently lives.
 She earned her BFA in Painting & Drawing through the Academie Minerva (Groningen, the Netherlands) and Northern Arizona University, Flagstaff.
-She was a participant in the Drawing Center’s first Open Sessions.
-Eleanor is a co-director of CforCourtside, an artist-run gallery in Knoxville, TN, and works in a long-distance collaboration ALDRICH+WEISSBERGER with the artist Barbara Weissberger.
+She was a participant in the Drawing Center’s first Open Sessions, and works in a long-distance collaboration ALDRICH+WEISSBERGER with the artist Barbara Weissberger.

 Eleanor has had solo shows in Boston, Nashville, Knoxville, Flagstaff, AZ, and at the University of Alabama.
 Her work has been shown at Saltworks Gallery and White Space (Atlanta, GA), the Drawing Center (New York, NY), Grin (Providence, RI) and Ortega y Gasset (New York, NY).
 Her work was chosen for 1708 Gallery’s ‘FEED 2013’ (Richmond, VA).
 She has been awarded an Endowment for the Arts through the Whiteman Foundation, and the Herman E. Spivey Fellowship.
 Her work has been included in New American Paintings, and reviewed in Art in America and on Artforum.com.